hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/StringUtils/split.md

 ## Overview

+Non array reference will be transformed to empty array.
 Splits the provided text into an array.
 Default separator is " " The separator is not included in the returned String array.
 Adjacent separators are treated as one separator.
 Leading and tailing separators